jundalisay/spblist/content/en/research/hegel/science/book-1/section-01/chapter-03b.md

 The repulsion of the one from itself is the explication of that which the one is in itself; but infinity as explicated is here the infinity which has come forth from itself; it has come forth from itself by virtue of the immediacy of the infinite, the one.
 It is a simple relating of the one to the one, and no less also the absolute absence of relation in the one; it is the former according to the simple, affirmative self-relation of the one, and the latter according to the self-same relation as negative.
 In other words, the plurality of the one is its own positing; the one is nothing but the negative relation of the one to itself, and this relation-and therefore the one itself-is the plural one.
 But equally, plurality is absolutely external to the one; for the one is, precisely, the sublating of otherness; repulsion is its self-relation and simple equality with itself.
 The plurality of ones is infinity as a contradiction which unconstrainedly produces itself.

-Remark: The Monad of Leibniz.
+### The Monad of Leibniz

 § 348

-We have previously referred to the Leibnizian idealism.
-We may add here that this idealism which started from the ideating monad, which is determined as being for itself, advanced only as far as the repulsion just considered, and indeed only to plurality as such, in which each of the ones is only for its own self and is indifferent to the determinate being and being-for-self of the others; or, in general, for the one, there are no others at all.
-The monad is, by itself, the entire closed universe; it requires none of the others.
-But this inner manifoldness which it possesses in its ideational activity in no way affects its character as a being-for-self.
-The Leibnizian idealism takes up the plurality immediately as something given and does not grasp it as a repulsion of the monads.
+Leibnizian idealism started from the ideating monad.

+This monad is determined as being for itself.
+It only advances as far as the repulsion just considered, and  only to plurality as such.

+Each in this plurality is only for its own self.
+- Each is indifferent to the determinate being and being-for-self of the others

+In general, for the one, there are no others at all.

+The monad is, by itself, the entire closed universe.
+- It requires none of the others.

+Its ideational activity creates this inner manifoldness.
+- But this manifoldness in no way affects its character as a being-for-self.

+The Leibnizian idealism takes up the plurality immediately as something given.
+- It does not grasp it as a repulsion of the monads.

 Consequently, it possesses plurality only on the side of its abstract externality.

+#### The Atomistic Philosophy

+This does not have the Notion of ideality.

+It does not grasp the one as an ideal being that has within itself the 2 moments of:
+- being-forself
+- being-for-it

-The atomistic philosophy does not possess the Notion of ideality; it does not grasp the one as an ideal being, that is, as containing within itself the two moments of being-forself and being-for-it, but only as a simple, dry, real being-for-self.
-It does, however, go beyond mere indifferent plurality; the atoms become further determined in regard to one another even though, strictly speaking, this involves an inconsistency; whereas, on the contrary, in that indifferent independence of the monads, plurality remains as a fixed fundamental determination, so that the connection between them falls only in the monad of monads, or in the philosopher who contemplates them.
+**It only has as a simple, dry, real being-for-self.**

+It does, however, go beyond mere indifferent plurality.

+The atoms become further determined in regard to one another.
+This is even though this involves an inconsistency.

+Whereas, on the contrary, the monads have that indifferent independence.
+- Here, plurality remains as a fixed fundamental determination, so that the connection between them falls only in the monad of monads, or in the philosopher who contemplates them.